 Use this clean eating plan to jump-start your health goals in just seven days.
-Created in partnership with Dr. Megan Schlick, ND of the AdventHealth Center for Whole Health Institute, the cleanse eliminates potential food intolerances to help you feel more in control of cravings, increase mental clarity and even lose some excess weight.
+Created in partnership with Dr. Megan Schlick, ND of the AdventHealth Whole Health Institute, the cleanse eliminates potential food intolerances to help you feel more in control of cravings, increase mental clarity and even lose some excess weight.
 And since a busy lifestyle can often get in the way of clean eating, we’ve included a meal plan, recipes and grocery shopping list to make things as easy as possible.

 Download a printable version of this guide:

 The cleanse will last for a full seven days, starting on a Monday and ending on a Sunday.
 You’ll be eliminating a few potential food intolerances and increasing your intake of veggies, fruits and water.
 Lean proteins such as eggs, chicken, turkey and fish are allowed.
 For best results, carefully adhere to the program.
 By the end, most people will feel more in control of cravings, significantly clearer in the head and often a few pounds lighter.